 I should be transparent about why I’m writing this guide: I’m a listing agent in Northern Virginia, and I work with sellers every single day.
 I’m not an outside expert looking in.
 I’m operating in this market.

 My background: I’ve worked with more than 200 clients over 12+ years selling homes across NoVA.
-I’m a NVAR Platinum Top Producer (2024) and have 92+ five-star reviews across Zillow, Google, and Realtor.com.
+I’m a NVAR Top Producers Club Platinum Member (2024 and 2025) and have 100+ five-star reviews across Zillow, Google, and Realtor.com.
 I work with The Redux Group and eXp Realty, which gives me access to national resources and marketing tools while maintaining deep local expertise.

 But here’s what matters to me: I specialize in situations that require the most care and strategy.
 Estate sales from family homes that held decades of memories.
 Sellers downsizing who need to navigate both the emotional and financial transition.
 Divorcing couples who need an agent able to handle complex dynamics with professionalism and discretion.
 Military families relocating into or out of the area.
 Sellers moving up from a starter home to their next property.